vitrine-app/electron-hot-reloader/README.md

 # Vitrine electron-hot-reloader

-> Simple auto-reloading for Electron apps during development
+> Simple auto-reloading for Electron apps during development using webpack

 It *just works*.
 When files used in the main process are changed, the app is restarted, and when files used in the browser window are changed, the page is reloaded.

-Note that it will not work correctly if you transpile the main process JS files of your app, but it doesn't make sense to do that anyway.
+Note that it will only work if you bundle your codebase in a single file using webpack or another bundler.

 ## Install